International Studies & Programs

-With 428 academic programs, 131 doctoral programs, and 153 masters programs MSU offers endless opportunities to combine the study of Africa with the study of any profession.
+With more than 400 programs of study across 17 degree-granting colleges and a multitude of doctoral and masters programs, MSU offers endless opportunities to combine the study of Africa with the study of any profession.

 MSU offers instruction in 30 African languages, representing all the major regions of Africa.
 Some languages are taught regularly in a classroom setting; many are on a tutorial basis.
 These are learner-oriented and on demand, and native speakers are recruited from the many African students in the MSU community to serve as tutors, supervised weekly by a faculty linguist.